Xetibo/ReSet-Doc/sections/plugin_implementation/monitor.typ

 adjacent ones.

 For example, the Windows desktop paradigm offers desktop icons.
-A user can rearrange them via drag and drop, and in this action, the user does not need to be accurate, instead, they can approximately drag the icon to the target endpoint and drop it at this position.
+A user can rearrange them via drag-and-drop, and in this action, the user does not need to be accurate, instead, they can approximately drag the icon to the target endpoint and drop it at this position.
 The desktop icon system will then reposition the icon towards the correct place within the grid system.